fortinmike/git-multirepo/README.md

 An alternative approach to manage constantly evolving dependencies.

-Check out [the project's to-do list](https://www.pivotaltracker.com/n/projects/1256156) to get an idea of upcoming enhancements and read the [change log](https://github.com/fortinmike/git-multirepo/blob/master/CHANGELOG.md) for detailed information on git-multirepo releases.
+Check out [the project's to-do list](https://www.pivotaltracker.com/n/projects/1256156) to get an idea of upcoming enhancements and read the [change log](https://github.com/fortinmike/git-multirepo/blob/master/CHANGELOG.md) for detailed information on releases.

 You can download a handy cheat sheet [here](https://github.com/fortinmike/git-multirepo/raw/master/docs/git-multirepo-cheatsheet.docx).